 - Understanding that fieldwork is a learning experience.
 It is appropriate for students to ask questions, seek advice and guidance, explore resources, and engage in other activities that support learning and growth. - Students must always display professional behaviors.
 If a student is unable to attend or may be late on a particular day, the fieldwork educator must be contacted as soon as possible.
-Missed days must be made-up.

-- Students must follow the facility dress code requirements.
+Missed days must be made-up. - Students must follow the facility dress code requirements.
 Each facility will determine the type of clothing that is appropriate to the setting.
 Name tags may be required.
 In any setting, the following items are not appropriate: open toe shoes/sandals, tank tops/midriffs, facial piercing, acrylic and/or long fingernails, dangling jewelry or suggestive clothing (e.g. low cut tops, leather, short skirts, and low riding pants).
-A neat appearance, terms of clothing and grooming, is required.
-Appendix XII. in See - Fulfilling all duties and responsibilities identified by the clinical fieldwork educators and AFWC within the designated timelines. - Notifying the AFWC immediately should any problem arise during fieldwork. - Complying with the laws, regulations, and professional standards identified by the fieldwork supervisors, the University, state licensure boards, and the American Occupational Therapy Association. - Sending all completed forms to the AFWC in a timely manner to earn a final grade.
+A neat appearance, in terms of clothing and grooming, is required.
+See Appendix XI. - Fulfilling all duties and responsibilities identified by the clinical fieldwork educators and AFWC within the designated timelines. - Notifying the AFWC immediately should any problem arise during fieldwork. - Complying with the laws, regulations, and professional standards identified by the fieldwork supervisors, the University, state licensure boards, and the American Occupational Therapy